Hennessy-Milner Theorems via Galois Connections: Quantitative Case

 \begin{corollaryrep} Consider the following functions $f^{\mathrm{Ref}}_B, f^{\mathrm{Ready}}_B, g_a\in[0,1]^X$:

 Then by adding $\mathcal G$ to $\loT$ results in the behaviour functions and distances as given in Figure~\ref{fig:SummaryOfBehaviouralMetrics}. \end{corollaryrep}

-\begin{proof} It is easy to see that in each case, $\mathcal{G}\cup\{1\}$ satisfies the requirements of Cor.~\ref{cor:LogicForGeneralTraceEquivalences}.
-In the case of completed trace, (discrete) failues and readiness semantics this is true for analogous reasons as explained in the proof of Cor.~\ref{cor:decorated-trace}.
+\begin{proof} It is easy to see that in each case, $\mathcal{G}\cup\{1\}$ satisfies the requirements of Corollary~\ref{cor:LogicForGeneralTraceEquivalences}.
+In the case of completed trace, (discrete) failues and readiness semantics this is true for analogous reasons as explained in the proof of Corollary~\ref{cor:decorated-trace}.
 In the other three cases we close under arbitrary meets and shifts. \end{proof}

 Note that the different versions of failures and readiness metrics correspond to different ways to measure the distance between the refuse/ready sets of two states.
 In the first version we take the discrete metric on $\power(A)$, and in the second version we take the Hausdorff lifting of $d_A$.
 In the qualitative setting, the two notions collapse.
 The Hausdorff versions are the ones to use if we want to recover the hierarchy of \cite{g:linear-branching-time}.